Tiger’s eye contains luminous layers of asbestos within a quartz matrix, causing the stone to display complex chatoyancy.

-A Crystal Message about the Healing Properties of Golden Tiger’s Eye: “Become motivated by divine purpose and manifest your vision with ease.”
+A Crystal Message about the Healing Properties of Golden Tiger’s Eye: “I am motivated by my divine purpose and I manifest your vision with ease.”

 Common Healing Properties of Golden Tiger’s Eye: